CHAPTER 13-2

 (A) the applicant has materially misrepresented facts contained in the application,

-(B) the applicant presently is in non-compliance with tribal law, or
+(B) the applicant presently is in non-compliance with Tribal Law,

-(C) the business will threaten the peace, safety, morals, or general welfare of the Tribe,
+(E) the business will threaten the peace, safety, morals, or general welfare of the Nation.

-The Tax Commission shall issue an order of denial to the applicant by certified mail, return receipt requested, within 14 days after receipt of the application.
+The Tax Commission shall conduct such investigation of the applicant’s or owner’s business reputation and moral character as it deems necessary for the protection of the public good.
+The Tax Commission shall issue an order of denial to the applicant by e-mail and certified mail, return receipt requested, within 14 days after receipt of the application.
 The order of denial shall set forth the reasons for such denial and shall state that the applicant has 30 days from receipt of the order of denial to file a notice of appeal with the District Court.

 (A) The following shall not be required to obtain a license under this title: